Cold brew is a coffee that has been chilled with cold water and left to brew for several hours. Cold-brew is drunk ice cold, preferably on ice cubes.

 The nice thing is that increasing the dose increases the aroma density, with only a moderate acidity increase.

 The use of acidic roasts also means that the enzymatic spectrum’s aroma emerges in the finished drink, even more than filter coffee.

 Cold-brew takes anywhere from six to 24 hours.

-In general, when it comes to brewing time, short times emphasize enzymatic flavours and long brewing times dry distillation flavours.
+In general, when it comes to brewing time, short times emphasize enzymatic flavors and long brewing times dry distillation flavors.

 Short brewing times require a higher dose, longer brewing times a lower one.

 The grind should be coarser for a higher dose and finer for a lower dose.